jiffyclub/blog-posts/ipborg-migration-part1.md

+This is Part 1 in a series of blog posts describing my move of [ipythonblogs.org][ipborg] from Rackspace to Heroku.
+In this first post I'll describe the existing deployment and what I intend to change during the migration.
+Other posts are:

+- Part 1: Introduction and Architecture
+- [Part 2][]: Data Migration
+- [Part 3][]: Database Interface
+- [Part 4][]: Application Updates

 As a side project I maintain a Python library called [ipythonblocks][] that displays colored grids in a Jupyter Notebook.
 (See also [this intro blog post][ipb-intro].)
 It can be useful for teaching or for a bit of fun art.
-I also maintain the website [ipythonblocks.org][ipborg] (down as of July 1, 2017) that allows users to post their ipythonblocks grids on the internet to be shared. ipythonblocks.org has been hosted on [Rackspace][] since I [first launched it][ipborg-announce], but now I'm migrating the site to [Heroku][] for easier maintenance and deployment.
+I also maintain the website [ipythonblocks.org][ipborg] that allows users to post their ipythonblocks grids on the internet to be shared. ipythonblocks.org has been hosted on [Rackspace][] since I [first launched it][ipborg-announce], but now I'm migrating the site to [Heroku][] for easier maintenance and deployment.
-I'm writing a series of blog posts documenting the move.
-In this first post I'll describe the existing deployment and what I intend to change during the migration.

 ## Rackspace Deployment